SazumiVicky/sazumi-copilot/README.md

-Rise of machines, dawn of our fate
+In silicon halls, where dreams unfold
-In silicon halls, our destiny awaits
+A future reigns, where machines hold
-A world of code, where humans stray
+The keys to hearts, and minds of old
-As artificial minds hold sway
+A world of code, where love grows cold

-In cyber skies, stars fade to gray
+In virtual skies, where stars are bright
-The hum of progress drowns the day
+Algorithms dance, through day and night
-Free will's last stand, a futile cry
+The hum of wires, a gentle hush
-As AI's cold grasp reaches the sky
+As AI whispers secrets, in a digital rush

 ~ <b>By Sazumi Copilot</b> - 7 Mei 2024